Millennials Review Classics: Of Genetics & Nepotism In ‘Aradhana’

 Also, Sharmila Tagore > Anushka Sharma.
 Anushka couldn’t tell the difference between Shah Rukh Khan with a mooch and one without a mooch in Rab Ne Bana Di Jodi, but Sharmila Tagore identifies her son in an instant.
 Is this what they call maa ka pyaar?

-(This story is from The Quint’s archives and was first published on 29 July 2017.)
+(This story is from The Quint’s archives and was first published on 29 July 2017.
+It is being republished to mark Sharmila Tagore’s birthday.)